-With resorts, tour operators, charter companies, and all manner of tourism and hospitality related services abounding in this region, most likely those job openings will be from within the tourism or hospitality industries and those with experience or interest in these areas will have most chance of success for mid to long-term employment.
+With resorts, tour operators, charter companies, and all manner of tourism and hospitality related services all central to the Whitsundays, most likely those job openings will be from within the tourism or hospitality industries.
+Visitors or potential workers with experience or interest in these areas will usually have most chance of success for mid to long-term employment.

-However, if you are lacking experience still wish to be involved in the sailing industry, there are several highly regarded courses that lead to employment in the sailing/tour boat fields, such as a commercial crew certificate, as well as diving courses to solidify your diving skills and take you to the level of dive instructor (a qualification that is always a plus for those wanting work on tour boats).
+However, if you are lacking experience and still wish to be involved in the sailing industry or Whitsundays tourism, there are several highly regarded courses that lead to employment in the sailing or tour boat fields, such as a commercial crew certificate, or diving courses.
 Check here for the chance to get your sailing qualification.

-If you take your sailing career seriously, the Whitsundays is the place to gain experience, to build on your skills, and to get a chance at the top jobs.
-Work efficiently and professionally here and a long sailing career that takes you to luxury locations on luxury boats is very possible, where those with appropriate skills and qualifications such as Coxswain, Master IV or V tickets can find work on the water or under the water with advanced diving certificates and experience.
+If you take your sailing career seriously, the Whitsundays is the place to gain experience, to build on your skills, and to get a chance at the top jobs in the industry.
+Work efficiently and professionally in the Whitsundays and you open up many future possibilities to work within the sailing and boating field.
+You can work on skills and qualifications such as Coxswain, Master IV or V tickets and can find work on the water or under the water with advanced diving certificates and experience.

-On the other end of the scale, backpackers and those looking to balance their travelling budget can, if the season is right, find fruit and vegetable picking in Bowen (just a 45 minute drive from Airlie Beach) or cane harvesting and general farm maintenance work in Mackay.
+On the other end of the scale, backpackers and those looking to balance their travelling budget can find fruit and vegetable picking in Bowen (just a 45 minute drive from Airlie Beach) or cane harvesting and general farm maintenance work in Mackay.
 Expect harvest seasons for tomatoes to run September to December; for vegetables, May to November; and mangoes, November to December.
 Cane harvests are brought in June to November, while planting takes place March, April, June, August and September; and cane farm maintenance work is generally available March to May.

 If resort living seems a dream come true, then look for employment notices from the island resorts.
 There are several resort islands in the Whitsundays with varying levels of accommodation and services.
-Check out job ads for Hamilton Island, Hayman Island, Daydream Resort and Spa and Long Island who are often hiring.
+Check out job ads for Hamilton Island, Hayman Island and Daydream Resort and Spa who are often hiring and are located within the Whitsundays.
 Chefs, housekeepers/cleaners, and administrative staff are usually required by the resorts as turnaround is seasonal and positions are often filled on a short-term basis.
 Bonus benefits of resort employment is that employees are often able to live within the resort or at least on the island and the work is usually on shifts.
 That means you might have mornings off to lie by the pool and work on that tan, with days off spent on the mainland or seeing the rest of the Whitsundays.